🐶 Free shipping on order over $75

 4. Illness

-5. Dental problems
+5. Dental Problems

 Dental issues like gum disease, tooth decay, or broken teeth can make eating painful for dogs.

 Regular dental check-ups and cleanings are essential to prevent and treat these problems.
-If you suspect dental pain, get them a vet examination.
+If you suspect dental pain, get a vet examination.

-Softening dry food with water or broth can make it easier for your dog to eat if they do have dental issues.
+Softening dry food with water or broth can make it easier for your dog to eat if they have dental issues.

-6. Stress or anxiety
+6. Stress or Anxiety

-Common triggers include changes in environment, routine, or the introduction of new pets or people.
-Has your dog undergone any of these recently?
+Believe it or not, stress and anxiety can cause dogs to lose their appetite.
+Common triggers include changes in the environment, routine, or the introduction of new pets, new home, new or people.
+Has your dog experienced any of these recently?

 You can also try calming aids like pheromone diffusers, anxiety wraps, or CBD.

-7. Changes in diet
+7. Changes in Diet

 Switching your dog’s food too quickly can lead to an upset stomach.

-8. Spoiled food
+8. Spoiled Food

 Always check expiration dates and store food in a cool, dry place.
 I like to use airtight containers to keep it fresher (and tastier) for longer.